JulianTymeczko/I-Want-This/README.md

 # I Want This
 ## Description

 I Want This is a bakery e-commerce store that allows its users to browse and purcahse baked goods.
-The single-page application is a user focused MERN stack app with the intention of allowing users to easily access and purchase items....
+The single-page application is a user focused MERN stack app with the intention of allowing users to easily access and purchase items.

 ## Table of Contents